How to Cut Back on Sugar

 If you want to cut out eating and drinking so much sugar, it would be wise to do so gradually.
 Don't go cold turkey because your body is used to sugar.
 If you cut out eating all sugar at once, your body might have withdrawal symptoms resulting in headaches, anxiety, and mood swings.

-It is so much better to take one step at a time.
+It is wise to take one step at a time.
 This way your body will have time to adjust to what's happening to it.
 You should gradually reduce the amount of sugar you are eating.
 Your body will adjust to the small change, and you will crave sugar less.

 Don't be surprised if weaning yourself off sugar becomes a challenge for you.
 Sugar is in so many foods and when you eat it, sugar becomes addictive.
 Even so, cutting back on sugar is wiser than trying to cut it out all at once.

 Types of Sugar

 Refined white sugar is the worst to eat.
 So, try to cut out refined white sugar first.
 That's the kind of sugar you put in your coffee, tea, lemonade, Kool-Aid or add to baked goods.
 The bloodstream absorbs refined white sugar quickly, causing surges in blood glucose levels.

 Refined sugar might be identified by manufacturers by other names, such as cane sugar, high fructose corn syrup, or some other unfamiliar name, but they are still refined sugar.
 No doubt you know sugar is found in molasses, honey, and maple syrup even though it is not always processed the same way refined white sugar is.
 Even so, they have the same harmful effect.